 Gut Health 101

 When was the last time you paid attention to your gut?
-If you’re like most people, you only notice it when something goes wrong — bloating, constipation, or brain fog.
-But here’s the thing: your gut is talking to you all the time, and when you listen, it can be a game-changer for your health.
+If you’re like most people, you only notice it when something goes wrong like bloating, constipation, or brain fog.
+But your gut is talking to you all the time, and when you listen, it can be a game-changer for your health.

 What Exactly Is The Gut?

-The gut is more than just a digestive system—it’s like your body’s command center.
+The gut is more than just a digestive system, it’s your body’s command centre.
 Imagine a bustling city where billions of tiny workers (the bacteria, fungi, viruses, and other microorganisms) keep things running smoothly.
-These workers make up what’s known as the gut microbiome—an incredibly complex ecosystem that helps break down food, absorb nutrients, and protect against harmful invaders.
+These workers make up what’s known as the gut microbiome an incredibly complex ecosystem that helps break down food, absorb nutrients, and protect against harmful invaders.
 When all these workers are in harmony, everything functions as it should.
 But when the balance is disturbed, things can go haywire, leading to a range of health issues.

 What Does The Gut Impact?

 The gut’s primary job is to break down food, absorb nutrients, and eliminate waste from the body.
-But the research has evolved (and continues to do so), which means we now understand so much more about what it does.
+But the research has evolved (and continues to do so), which means we now understand more about what the gut does.

 Gut Health and Immunity

 About 70% of your immune system is in your gut.
-A healthy and balanced gut helps fight off infections and reduce inflammation.
+A healthy and balanced gut helps fight off infection and reduce inflammation.
 If your gut is out of balance, it can weaken your immune system, making you more susceptible to colds and infections.
-You might notice you get sick more often or have trouble recovering."
+You might notice you get sick more often or have trouble recovering.

 Gut Health and Mood

 Your gut and brain are closely connected through the gut-brain axis.
-Ever felt ‘off’ for no reason, or struggled with anxiety or depression?
-Your gut might be the culprit.
-Research shows that about 90% of your serotonin (the 'feel-good' hormone) is produced in your gut.
+If you have ever felt off for no reason, or struggled with anxiety or depression, your gut could be the reason why.
+Research shows that about 90% of your serotonin (the 'feel-good' hormone) is produced in the gut.
 So, if your gut is unhealthy, it can directly affect your mood.

 Gut Health and Hormones